KFLC: KFJZ

 The original KFJZ was first licensed in September 1923 to the 112th Cavalry of the Texas National Guard.
 By 1939, it was operating on 1370 kHz as the key outlet of the Texas State Network.
 At this point, the network's general manager, Elliott Roosevelt, arranged to purchase KTAT, which was operating with higher power than KFJZ.
 As part of the sales agreement, the license for the original KFJZ was surrendered and that station deleted.
 The staff from the original KFJZ was then transferred to the KTAT studios in the Hotel Texas, and on August 17, KTAT's call sign was changed to KFJZ.

 On March 29, 1941, under the provisions of the North American Regional Broadcasting Agreement, most U.S. stations operating on 1240 kHz, including KFJZ, moved to 1270 kHz.
 During the 1960s and 1970s, KFJZ was a leading Top 40 station in Fort Worth.
-In 1980, it changed format to Music of Your Life adult standards, having moved the Top 40 format to KFJZ-FM 97.1.
+In 1980, it changed format to adult standards branded as "Music of Your Life", having moved the Top 40 format to KFJZ-FM 97.1.

 Later years

 In 1984, KFJZ's call sign was changed to KSSA.
 (The historic KFJZ call sign was then picked up by a Dallas station operating on AM 870.)
 Marcos A. Rodriguez purchased KSSA in November 1986 and moved a Regional Mexican music format from FM (see KLTY) to the AM dial.
 AM 1270 has been a Spanish-language station since then under various call signs, becoming KESS from 1986 until 1990, when it briefly became KSBN, then returning to KESS starting the next year until 2004, when it adopted KFLC.
+(Note: In October 1923, the KFLC call sign had been assigned to a temporary station on 1330 kHz located at the State Fair of Texas in Dallas.)

 The station has operated from transmitter tower sites in Birdville (north east Fort Worth), 4801 West Vickery (now site of a school) in south west Fort Worth, and the present site on the Arlington/Fort Worth line.
 From 1976 to 2006, the station operated at 5,000 watts on six towers (nominal power while actual input was 5,400 watts by day and 4,600 by night).
 A refit spearheaded by station engineering manager Patrick Parks and VP/Engineering David Stewart led to a rebuild, new towers, and a power increase to 50,000 watts.
 Matt Folkert at duTreil, Lundin and Rackley designed the new digital capable phasing and distribution system.

 Even before switching to the current all-sports format, KFLC was the first station to broadcast Dallas Mavericks basketball games in Spanish.
 By the early 2000s, KFLC began eliminating music programming most of the day to air local Spanish-language talk shows.
-Starting on July 4, 2012, the station became part of the Univision America Talk radio network, and adopted the slogan "Univision America Dallas 1270".
-In 2015, KFLC ended the Univision America news/talk format in favor of Spanish-language Contemporary Christian music as "Amor Celestial 1270" (translated as "Heavenly Love 1270").
+Starting on July 4, 2012, the station became part of the Univision America talk radio network, and adopted the slogan "Univision America Dallas 1270".
+In 2015, KFLC ended the Univision America news/talk format in favor of Spanish-language contemporary Christian music as "Amor Celestial 1270" (translated as "Heavenly Love 1270").